replikativ/datahike/doc/distributed.md

 Datahike supports sending all requests to a server.
 This has the benefit that the server will do all the computation and its caches will be shared between different clients.
-The disadvantage is that you cannot easily share information in process, e.g. call your own functions or closures.
+The disadvantage is that you cannot easily share information in process, e.g. call your own functions or closures in queries without deploying them to the server first.

 ## Remote procedure calls (RPCs)